 Why proofread when you can use a spellchecker?
 Well, spellcheckers and autocorrect can be useful in a limited way (and also dangerous) but should not be relied upon in place of an experienced professional proofreader, such as myself, who can provide additional benefits and advantages of proofreading:

 - provide objectivity and a fresh pair of eyes as the author of a document or publication will often read what they expect to see

 - check on word usage and identify or amend words or phrases that your spellchecker would not spot, such as using ‘that’ instead of ‘than’, or ‘to’ instead of ‘too’

 - check spelling and correct misspelled words or identify words used in the wrong context, e.g. ‘their’, ‘there’ or ‘they’re’

 - provide peace of mind and assurance that your document is the best that you can make it and will be understood by the reader

 - help protect your business or brand from damage caused by documents containing errors or confused wording

-Do not gamble with the reputation and future of your business – invest in quality proofreading from Stephen York Editorial Services.
+Do not gamble with the reputation and future of yourself or your business – invest in quality proofreading from Stephen York Editorial Services.
 The cost of proofreading could work out less than you think, but the cost of not proofreading could be substantially more!